Modulating fans and their capacities

 Modulating the Fan Speed

-The capacity can be controlled by modulating the capacity as shown in the capacity diagram below:
+The capacity can be controlled as indicated in the capacity diagram:

-- The calculated duct curve (or system curve) crosses the capacity line in point B. The design volume, pressure and power are as shown.
+- The calculated duct curve (or system curve) crosses the capacity line in point B. The design volume, pressure and power are as indicated

-- The actual duct curve crosses the capacity line in point C. With the actual duct curve the air volume is reduced, the pressure increased and the power reduced.
+- The actual duct curve crosses the capacity line in point C. With the actual duct curve the air volume is reduced, the pressure head is increased and the power reduced

-- To achieve the designed volume the speed are increased until the actual system duct curve crosses the capacity line in D. The pressure and power are increased as shown.
+- To achieve the designed volume the speed are increased until the actual system duct curve crosses the capacity line in D. The pressure and power are increased as indicated

-The speed of the fan can be changed by a using a frequency controller or changing the configuration of the fan and/or the motor disc drive.
+The speed of a fan can be modulated by a using a frequency controller on the electric motor supply - or by changing the configuration of the fan and/or the motor disc drive.
+A frequency controller is flexible and can be modulated continuously from the control system.

 dfan nfan = dbeltdisc nbeltdisc (1)